OctopusDeploy/docs/docs/getting-started/best-practices/variables.md

 - Don't have a single "global" library variable set.
 This becomes a "junk drawer" of values and quickly becomes unmanageable.
 And not every project will need all those variables.
 - Group common variables into a library variable set.
 Examples include Notifications, Azure, AWS, Naming, and so on.
-- Have application-specific library variable sets to share items such as service URLs, database connection strings, etc. across the multiple projects that make up an application.
+- Have application-specific library variable sets to share items such as service URLs, database connection strings, etc., across the multiple projects that make up an application.

 <span><a class="btn btn-secondary" href="/docs/getting-started/best-practices/project-and-project-groups">Previous</a></span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span><a class="btn btn-success" href="/docs/getting-started/best-practices/step-templates-and-script-modules">Next</a></span>